June 3rd, 2024

 What is Worship?

 Worship is a word that most churches and followers of Jesus are all too familiar with.
-That’s no surprise, as it’s present all throughout Christian culture.
+It doesn’t take long to see that it’s present all throughout Christian culture.
 Just look at any given church and you’ll find the word “worship” somewhere.
 One church might call the music portion of their gathering “praise and worship.”
 Another might welcome people to gather in their “worship center.”
 Still another might simply call their whole gathering a “worship service.”
-Wherever you might find the word, the idea of worship seems to be important, even vital to the life of the church.
+Wherever you might find the word posted around the church or sprinkled throughout our vocabulary, it seems that the idea of worship is important, perhaps even vital to the life of the church.

-However, in using the word “worship” so freely, we seem to have lost its meaning.
-If you were to go into a church and ask a few random people what exactly worship is, you might get a number of different answers.
-Most will say it has something to do with music.
-Some might say that there are other forms of worship, like prayer or reading the Bible.
-You may have encountered a snarky person in your Sunday School class who says something like, “It’s not just music, it’s an attitude.”
-No shame in that, I used to be that person.
-While none of these answers are wrong, they still don’t tell us what worship really is.
-If it’s simply music, then are people who aren’t specifically gifted in music at a disadvantage when they worship?
+And while none of these answers are wrong, they are, at best, only small pieces of a much larger picture.
+If worship is simply music, then what about people who aren’t gifted musically?
+Is their worship worth less than that of the musically talented?
 If praying is also worship, does that mean that every prayer I throw up when my check engine light comes on is an act of worship?
-If it’s an attitude, then what attitude is it, and can I only worship when I feel that way?
-I ask these questions simply to show that the common ways we try to explain worship don’t give us a clear answer about what worship is, and if we can’t answer that question, it’s hard to answer the equally important questions of how and why we worship.
-So in this blog post, I’m going to do my humble best to tackle the question, “What is worship?”
+If it’s an attitude, then what attitude is it?
+And can I only worship when I feel that way?
+I ask these questions simply to show that the common ways we try to explain worship don’t give us a clear answer about what worship is.
+And if we can’t answer that question, it’s hard to answer the equally important questions of how and why we worship.
+So in this blog post, I’m going to do my humble best to tackle the question: “What is worship?”

 As I began to think through this question for myself, my first response as a good Baptist-raised boy was to see what the Bible says about worship.
-Then the OBU graduate in me started to wonder what worship meant in the original Hebrew and Greek, so I decided to do a couple of very brief word studies.
-Now I can hear the groans even as I’m typing this in my office on a quiet Monday morning, so don’t worry, I filtered out all the nerdy stuff.
-If anyone is interested and wants more, I got all the information below from the Bible Hub, so feel free to read more over there.
+Then the OBU graduate in me asked what the original Greek and Hebrew words for worship were.
+Now I can hear the groans even as I’m (re)typing this in my office by myself on a quiet morning, so don’t worry, I filtered out all the nerdy stuff as best I could (no promises, though).
+But if anyone is interested and wants to read more about these words themself, I got all the information below from the Bible Hub, so feel free to read more over there.

-We’ll start with the most common Hebrew word translated as worship, which is the verb shachah (pronounced “shaw-khaw”).
-It occurs 172 times in the Old Testament and in addition to being translated as some form of “to worship,” it is also commonly translated as a form of “to bow down.”
+We’ll start in the Old Testament with the most common Hebrew word translated as worship, which is the verb shachah (pronounced “shaw-khaw”; pro-tip – clear your throat to make the “ch” sound).
+It occurs 172 times in the Old Testament, and in addition to being translated as some form of “to worship,” it is also commonly translated as some form of “to bow down.”
 In fact, most concordances give “to bow down” as the primary definition of shachah.
-In quite a few cases, it’s even used alongside some other word that has to do with bowing or lowering oneself.
+In quite a few cases, it’s even used alongside some other word that also has to do with bowing or lowering oneself.
+So to shachah is not just to sing a song or say certain nice things to God, but involves the imagery of physically lowering oneself as a sign of respect.

-The most common Greek word for worship is the verb proskuneó (pronounced “pros-koo-neh-o”).
-It occurs sixty times in the New Testament and the technical definition is “to do reverence to,” but because that’s awkward language and phrasing in modern English, it is most often translated simply as some form of “to worship” or “to bow down.”
-Anything sound familiar yet?
-One additional detail about this word is that it derives from the two Greek words pros, meaning “toward,” and kyneo, meaning “to kiss.”
+Moving on to the New Testament, the most common Greek word for worship is the verb proskuneó (pronounced “pros-koo-neh-o”).
+It occurs sixty times in the New Testament and the technical definition is “to do reverence to,” but because that’s awkward in modern English, it is most often translated simply as some form of “to worship” or “to bow down.”
+Sound familiar?
+One additional detail about this word is that it’s a compound word made from the two Greek words pros, meaning “toward,” and kyneo, meaning “to kiss.”
 Because of this, scholars have generally concluded that proskuneó is meant to invoke the image of someone bowing down before a king or ruler in order to kiss the ground in front of them.
-You’ve probably seen something like this in movies or on TV, so keep that in mind as we go forward.
+You might have seen something like this in a TV show or a movie set in the ancient world.
+That’s the image that the word proskuneó is trying to conjure up.

 So why are any of these details important?
 From these two words, we get an image throughout the Old and New Testament of worship as bowing down before God.
-Rather than one particular religious practice, like singing or praying, worship seems to be the way that we stand before God.
-In other words, worship is a posture.
-That gets us closer to answering our original question, but now the question is: What is a posture?
+Whenever the biblical authors talk about worship, they are not talking about a set of religious practices or singing the Psalms.
+Rather, when they talk about worship, they are referring to the way that we stand (or bow) before God.
+In other words, for the biblical authors, worship is not an action, but a posture.
+That gets us closer to answering our original question, but now the question is: What is a posture of worship?

-I would guess that when most people hear the word posture, they think about whether someone slouches or not, and maybe how that conveys respect or a lack thereof.
-I think about how I was often told before some kind of interview to sit up, maintain eye contact, and just generally communicate respect through my body language.
-A clearer example from our cultural context might be the military.
-Each branch teaches early on that when an officer of a certain rank enters an area, anyone of a lower rank is immediately required to stand at attention and salute until that officer permits them to relax.
-Now this is probably not quite as extreme as bowing before a king, and is certainly less striking than kissing the ground at their feet, but the message is the same: “This person has authority over me, and I must respect that authority.”
-Similarly, we still show respect and honor to God through our physical posture and many churches still recognize that how we physically stand before God matters.
-A lot of traditional churches have kneelers, which are simply cushions attached to the backs of the pews where worshipers are invited to (you guessed it) kneel at specific times throughout their services.
-Even here at First Baptist Tecumseh, we make a point before our musical portion to invite people to kneel as they pray to begin our corporate worship.
+I would guess that when most people hear the word posture, they think about whether someone slouches or not, and maybe how that conveys respect or lack thereof.
+I think about how I was often told before some kind of important interview to sit up, maintain eye contact, and just generally communicate respect through my body language.
+An example that comes to mind is the military.
+Each branch teaches early on that when an officer of a certain rank enters an area, anyone of a lower rank is required to stand at attention and salute until that officer permits them to relax.
+Now this is probably not quite as extreme as bowing before a king, and is certainly less striking than kissing the ground at their feet, but the message is the same: “This person has authority over me, and I am expressing respect for that authority.”
+Similarly, we can show respect and honor to God through our physical posture, and many churches still recognize that how we stand physically before God matters.
+A lot of traditional churches still have kneelers, which are cushions attached to the backs of the pews where worshipers are invited to (you guessed it) kneel at specific times throughout their services.
+Even here at FBC Tecumseh, we make a point before the musical portion of our service to invite people to kneel as they pray to prepare their hearts for worship.

-However, we recognize that a certain physical posture is not itself enough for proper worship.
-When we think about worshiping through music, there are many postures we find acceptable for expressing worship and acknowledge that that may look different for any given person.
-Jesus himself addresses a similar issue in John 4 when he speaks to the Samaritan woman drawing water from a well.
-For some reason which isn’t immediately clear, the woman expresses confusion over the proper place to worship, and in part of his response Jesus gives us the well-known line in verse 24, “God is spirit, and those who worship him must worship in spirit and truth.”
+However, we recognize that a certain physical posture alone is not enough for proper worship.
+When we think about worshiping through music, there are many postures we find acceptable for expressing worship and acknowledge that worship may look different for any given person.
+Jesus addresses a similar issue in John 4 when he speaks to the Samaritan woman drawing water from a well.
+For some reason which isn’t immediately clear, the woman expresses confusion over the proper place to worship, and in part of his response Jesus gives us the well-known line, “God is spirit, and those who worship him must worship in spirit and truth.”
 (John 4:24 ESV, emphasis mine) So though our physical posture, location, etc. are important things to consider, they are not God’s primary focus in our worship of Him.
 Instead, if I can offer my own interpretation of verse 24, God is concerned with the posture of our hearts (spirit) and minds (truth).
-With that, finally, we can figure out what the correct heart posture looks like.
+With that, we can get a little closer to what it means to adopt a posture of worship.
 To do that, let’s apply what we learned earlier from those Greek and Hebrew words, starting with the mind, building up to the heart, and finally arriving at a holistic view of worship which encompasses our whole state of being.

 What does it mean to have the right posture with respect to our minds?
 I think a helpful illustration of this should look like is found in Genesis 2.
 In this story, God gives humanity dominion over the rest of creation, with the following rule: “You may freely eat fruit from every tree of the orchard, but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will surely die.”
-(Genesis 2:16-17 NET) As we know, they fail to obey this charge and as a result they lose the privileges of living in the garden and ruling the earth.
-But in this original choice that on the surface is just about eating fruit, there is another, underlying choice.
-The choice is this: humans must choose whether to trust God’s wisdom and receive the knowledge and wisdom from Him, or to take knowledge and wisdom for ourselves and define them according to our own standards.
-To put it in more relevant terms, we have the choice to bow down with our minds and submit to truth as God defines it, or simply to not.
-Worship of our mind, then, is choosing to trust God’s revelation of Himself, morality, and truth, which is found first in God’s Word and then by the use of our minds in submission to the basic truths God gives us.
-Solomon, the author of Proverbs, captures this in one of his more popular sayings.
+(Genesis 2:16-17 NET) As we know, humanity fails to obey this charge and, as a result, they lose the privileges of living in the garden and ruling the earth.
+But this dilemma about eating fruit also represents a choice that all humanity must make on a daily basis.
+The choice is this: humans must choose whether to trust God’s wisdom and receive knowledge of good and evil from Him, or to take knowledge and wisdom for ourselves and define them according to our own standards.
+To put it in more relevant terms, we have the choice to bow down with our minds and submit to receiving knowledge and wisdom from God, or to attempt to define those things for ourselves.
+Worship of our mind, then, is choosing to trust God’s revelation about the world and our place in it.
+This revelation is found first in the Bible, in which God communicates and tells the story of His people.
+But God also reveals much to us through the disciplines of the mind.
+He reveals certain knowledge about Creation through the disciplines of science and mathematics, and has gifted us with the ability to understand certain abstract truths through disciplines like philosophy.
+But as followers of Jesus, we acknowledge that all of these forms of revelation come from God first, and true and complete understanding only comes when we use these gifts in submission to Him.
+Solomon, one of the authors of Proverbs, captures all of this in one of his more popular sayings.
 “The beginning of wisdom is to fear the Lord, and acknowledging the Holy One is understanding.”
 (Proverbs 9:10 NET)

 “I know that you can do anything,